June 30, 2010

 There's not much to say about this one, other than...
 It's The Wolfman.

 I was never personally a huge fan of the original Wolfman story, as it always seemed a little tame and stale to me, and even a bit lame.
-I know tons of classic movie monster lovers would flay me at hearing that, but it's just not my taste is all.
+I know tons of Classic Movie Monster lovers would flay me at hearing that, but it's just not my taste is all.
 You can keep The Mummy and Frankenstein too.
 Just sayin'.

 The new 2010 version of The Wolfman, despite my personal predilections, is a stunning film to look at and a fun one to watch.
 The sets, locations, scenery, costumes, and even the dreaded CGI is all spot on.
-It's well written, and directed more than competently too, which just makes it all the more technically and creatively sound.

-This is why I avoid crypt's.
+This is why I avoid crypts.

 Surprisingly, there was a good amount of action throughout, from chases and multiple fight scenes, to a dream sequence that was pretty damned amazing.
-It's a bloody flick too, which surprised me for a bigger budget Hollywood project.
+It's a bloody flick too, which surprised me for a bigger-budget Hollywood project.
 Claws tear, entrails drop, and blood flows in copious amounts, which is always a good thing.
-I'm guessing the Unrated DVD version is going to be bloodier than the theatrical (I know, I'm Captain Obvious), so be sure to grab that one if you love the gore.
+I'm guessing the Unrated DVD version is going to be bloodier than the Theatrical (I know, I'm Captain Obvious), so be sure to grab that one if you love the gore.

 Calista Flockhart's Cameo.

 The best part of the whole thing for me were the great performances, most notably from Sir Anthony Hopkins.
 The guy is just always stellar, and here, he's all kinds of intense and awesome.
-It's worth seeing the movie jsut to watch him emote and act creepy.
+It's worth seeing the movie just to watch him emote and act creepy.
 Add to that the always great Hugo Weaving, the vastly underused Benicio DelToro, and the way hot Emily Blunt (who can act her ass off too), and we have an absolutely solid cast knocking it out of the park... but in the end, it's still just The Wolfman.
 Meh.

 Oh shit, it's agent Smith!